 The higher your income, the higher the amount you have to pay each month.
 Remember, it’s 10%.
-So if you are expecting a significantly higher income in the near future, keep in mind what that means to your monthly payments.
+So if you are expecting a significantly higher income in the future, keep in mind what that means to your monthly payments.

 And if you’re single, monthly income only applies to your income.
-If you are planning to get married in the near future, the program counts your spouse’s income too when calculating your payment amount.
+If you are planning to get married in the future, the program counts your spouse’s income too when calculating your payment amount.
 Two incomes mean a higher monthly payment.

 Revised Pay as You Earn: Scam or Legit?